aembke/fred.rs/README.md

 * Built-in tracking for network latency and payload size metrics.
 * A client pooling interface to round-robin requests among a pool of clients.
 * Built in support for [tracing](https://crates.io/crates/tracing).
-* Good test coverage.

-The main goal of this library is to provide callers with a flexible and reliable interface that manages all the details related to safe connection management.

-If configured properly callers can stop, start, scale up, scale down, rebalance, and modify Redis servers as needed without client errors as long as the server(s) eventually return to a healthy state.

 ## Tracing